Bhavik-Jikadara/Content-Generation-Workflow/README.md

 * AI models or APIs (e.g., `gemini-pro` for content, `stable-diffusion-xl-base` for images)

 ### Prerequisites
 To complete this project, you should understand Python programming, data manipulation, visualization libraries such as Pandas and Matplotlib, and machine learning libraries such as Scikit-Learn.
-Additionally, some background knowledge of natural language processing (NLP) techniques and generate text to image and image to text methods would be helpful.
+Additionally, some background knowledge of natural language processing (NLP) techniques and generating text-to-image and image-to-text methods would be helpful.

 ### Resources
 - Live demo link: [Article Generate using CrewAI]()